The Newscast Atlantis

 to make it worse, the attacker may even be facing a completely different direction.

 These problems arise because the other player sees the past version of you.
+Contrary to FPSes, this is a 2D game -

 canvas reveals way more imperfection than a 3D world with huge horizons and blazingly fast bullets.